danintel/sawtooth-faq/sample.rst

 - Use single dash character ``-`` at the beginning of the line
 - Second item
 - Third item
-- To next a list, indent the items and preceed with a blank line
+- To nest a list, indent the items by four spaces and preceed with a blank line

     - First nested item preceeded with a blank line
     - Second nested item

 1. For a numbered list, use numbers followed by a period, ``.``
 2. Second item
 3. Third item

-  1. First nested item preceeded with a blank line
+    1. First nested item preceeded with a blank line and indented four spaces
     2. Second nested item

 Definition List
   A list of term/definition pairs